sumitpo/tinyServer/Readme.md

 the client is not implemented, to test the server, run `nc [ip of the server] [port of the server]`

-The server is tested in Manjaro 20.2.1 Nibia, x86_64 Linux 5.10.19, other system has not been tested yet.
+The server is tested in Manjaro 20.2.1 Nibia, x86_64 Linux 5.10.19, other systems have not been tested yet.